bran7230/bran7230/README.md

 ##  Goals

-- Scale Ada to GPT-2 Medium or Large level
+- Scale Syntari to GPT-2 Medium or Large level
 - Build an end-to-end inference pipeline: tokenizer → transformer → output
 - Wrap the AI engine into a web API (C++ backend)
 - Eventually rewrite it all in pure C for performance challenge